14 Top-Rated Beaches in the South of France

 The beach has a two-kilometer promenade for taking strolls, cycling, and roller-skating.
 The carefree fun-loving atmosphere feels similar to Venice Beach, in Los Angeles, the quintessential Southern California beach.

 A worthwhile destination in itself, the town of Narbonne brims with historic monuments and cultural attractions.
-There are many medieval-era palaces and churches, such as the Archbishop's Palace; the Vieux Palais; and the Cathédrale Saint-Just, a glorious example of High Gothic architecture.
+There are many medieval-era palaces and churches, such as the Archbishop's Palace and the Cathédrale Saint-Just et Saint-Pasteur, a glorious example of High Gothic architecture.

 12. Beaches of Palavas-les-Flots

 Luxurious accommodations are available near the beach at the Plage Palace.
-This five-star oceanfront hotel features sleek contemporary decor, a swimming pool, private beach, and gourmet restaurant.
+This five-star oceanfront hotel features sleek contemporary decor and superb resort amenities: a full-service spa with hammam and fitness center; an outdoor swimming pool; and a private beach with lounge chairs, parasols, and beachside meal and refreshment service.
+The hotel's trendy gourmet restaurant serves innovative Mediterranean cuisine prepared from locally sourced ingredients.

-The Plage de la Mariniere is nestled in the Bay of Villefranche sur Mer near Nice, but it's surprisingly laid-back and low profile for a French Riviera resort.
+The Plage des Marinières is nestled in the Bay of Villefranche-sur-Mer near Nice, but it's surprisingly laid-back and low profile for a French Riviera resort.
 The beach is within easy walking distance of Villefranche-sur-Mer, a quaint seaside village, which makes it a good choice for those who prefer the convenience of being near a town.

-This family beach has a long shoreline of sand and pebbles, with calm, shallow waters.
+This family-friendly public beach has a long shoreline of sand and pebbles, with calm, shallow waters.
 Tourists appreciate the lovely views of Villefranche-sur-Mer and the surrounding hillsides.

-The Plage de la Mariniere is quite narrow and can get crowded during summertime.
+The Plage des Marinières is quite narrow and can get crowded during summertime.
 There are decent facilities, as well as several snack bars and ice-cream stands.
 Many visitors also bring their own picnic provisions.

 14. Beaches of Menton

-Near the border with Italy, the vibrant sun-drenched village of Menton is one of the top attractions of the Côte d'Azur.
-It's also one of the best places to visit in France for balmy weather and Southern French village charm.
+Near the border with Italy, the vibrant sun-drenched village of Menton is one of the highlights of the Côte d'Azur.
+It's also one of the best places to visit in France for balmy weather and charming Southern French ambience.

 Menton offers a variety of beaches, both public and private, and sandy or pebbly.
 All of the beaches are well maintained and well equipped with facilities.
 The calm, shallow waters are safe for swimming, and lifeguards survey the beaches in July and August.